SebiTimeWaster/Chamfers-for-OpenSCAD/README.md

 v1.2:

--   Added the possibility to create arbitrary sided "cylinders" to create geometic shapes like extruded triangles and so on
+-   Added the possibility to create arbitrary sided "cylinders" to create geometric shapes like extruded triangles and so on
--   Fixed regression introduced in v1.1 where certain radius combinations result in wrong form generation due to wrong segment calculation
+-   Fixed regression introduced in v1.1 where certain radius combinations result in wrong form generation due to broken segment calculation
 -   Improved demo file formatting

 v1.1: